ezhengofficial/uav-map/README.md

 This project aims to simulate multiple drones mapping an environment and providing real-time data for users.
 This project focuses specifically on using LiDAR to map surrounding areas.

 ### Solution

+We addressed this problem by
+* Implemented multiple drones to cover a larger area of the map in less time
+* Equipped drones with LiDAR to generate a map of the surrounding
+* Implemented real-time footage of LiDAR Map

 <!-- TODO - Figure out what works later-->